 You can request access to and or copies of personal data the practice holds about you, free of charge (subject to exemptions) and provided to you within 1 calendar month.
 We request that you provide us with adequate information in writing to process your request such as full name, address, date of birth, NHS number and details of your request and documents to verify your identity so we can process the request efficiently.
 On processing a request, there may be occasions when information may be withheld if the practice believes that releasing the information to you could cause serious harm to your physical or mental health.
 Information may also be withheld if another person (i.e. third party) is identified in the record, and they do not want their information disclosed to you.

-To request a copy or request access to information we hold about you and / or to request information to be corrected if it is inaccurate, please contact:
+To request a copy or request access to information we hold about you and / or to request information to be corrected if it is inaccurate, please contact: Rachel Wilson

-Victoria Forrester

 Right to rectification